wrmacdonald/docker-kubernetes-series/README.md

 4. Run `uvicorn app.main:app --reload`

 ### To Run as Docker container
+1. Create a `.env` file in the `app/` directory with `RALEIGH_TEMP_PATH=temperature_data_Raleigh_012020_062022.csv`

-1. Build your container image by running `docker build -t docker-demo:0.1.0 .`
+2. Build your container image by running `docker build -t docker-demo:0.1.0 .`

-2. Run `docker run --rm -p 8000:8000 --env-file=app/.env -v ${PWD}/data:/data --name docker-demo docker-demo:0.1.0` to run the container.
+3. Run `docker run --rm -p 8000:8000 --env-file=app/.env -v ${PWD}/data:/data --name docker-demo docker-demo:0.1.0` to run the container.

-3. When you want to stop the container run `docker stop docker-demo`.
+4. When you want to stop the container run `docker stop docker-demo`.

 Once the application is running locally or as a conatiner, open a browser and navigate to `localhost:8000/docs`.
 You should see the Swagger documentation window.